-The first step in preparing for a workplace emergency is understanding what is considered to be an emergency.
+The first step in preparing for a workplace emergency is understanding what is considered an emergency.
 A workplace emergency is an unforeseen situation that threatens your employees, customers, or the public.
 This emergency can shut down or end operations at your business.
 Emergencies can cause financial, emotional, physical, and environmental damage.
-It is also important to understand that emergencies can be natural or manmade.
+It is also essential to understand that emergencies can be natural or manmade.
 The following are examples of workplace emergencies:

 - Toxic gas releases

 - Tornados, hurricanes, and floods